 2. Provide healthy snacks

-This doesn’t mean a free lunch for everyone.
-Something as simple as ensuring there are enough healthy snacks and drinks for everyone can be a positive contribution.
+This doesn’t have to mean a free lunch for everyone.
+Something as simple as ensuring there are enough healthy snacks and drinks for everyone can contribute positively.

 If you do have the means to take it further, provide a café with healthy meal options, a juice bar, free fruit or even just somewhere for people to prepare good food.
 By doing this, you’ll be helping them to eat well and keep their brains and bodies awake and alert.